Traffic = success. No traffic? No sales.

 - Focus on value, not keyword stuffing.
 Search algorithms have gotten incredibly smart these days.
 And while keyword stuffing was an effective way to essentially spam search engines before, companies like Google are now penalizing businesses for it.
 Instead, focus on offering true value to your target audience.
 Research their problems and pain points.
 Give them useful and actionable advice.
 And when the time is right, position yourself as the obvious solution to their problem.

 - Vary up your content types.
 There’s more to beefing up your search engine ranking than just blogging and service pages.
-In fact, if you really want to perform well, you need to put out plenty of different types of content.
+In fact, if you really want to perform well, you need to put out plenty of different types of content or types of blog posts.
 Try to vary up your content schedule with the following content types in addition to your regular blogging:

 - Optimize your pages.
 According to Kissmetrics, 4 out of 10 people will abandon your website if it takes too long to load.
 And if your website design is clunky, confusing, or outdated, users won’t hesitate to find another business to browse.
 So be sure your load times are short (2-5 seconds), your website is polished, and your links aren’t dead.
 Because failing to do so can end up costing you customers.